jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

 - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
-- Filtering.. + better count status
-- with debug mode on, we can compute the time spent on each line of a function and try to improve the fuzzy filter sort.
+- In benchmark, with debug mode on, we can compute the time spent on each line of a function (+ try to improve the fuzzy filter sort).
 - add snippets for the Ansi codes.
 Add snippets on the global variables.
 - check usage of array::fuzzyFilterSort and add back the colors.
 - Demo with ascii cinema: https://asciinema.org.